 Have your Picture Taken with Santa

 Get a digital photo emailed for FREE!
 Photos can be printed on the spot for a $5 fee.
 All proceeds go to IACKids.

 Mail Your Letters to Santa

-On your way in to see Santa at Santa’s Workshop, look for the big red Santa’s Mailbox just outside Santa’s Workshop to send letters to Santa.
+On your way in to see Santa at Santa’s Workshop, look for the big red Santa’s Mailbox inside Santa’s Workshop to send letters to Santa.